Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Approach: Anomaly Detection with Knowledge Distillation

 \subsection{Knowledge Distillation for Lightweight Models}

 To reduce the computational cost associated with autoencoders, we apply knowledge distillation (KD) to train a compact Student network, following the approach in~\cite{pol2023kd}.
 Unlike the Teacher, which is an unsupervised autoencoder, the Student is trained in a supervised fashion using the Teacher's anomaly score as the target.
-This allows the Student to learn to predict anomaly scores directly from input images, without performing encoding and decoding.
+This allows the Student to learn to predict anomaly scores directly from inputs, without performing encoding and decoding.

 The Student network produces a single scalar output per input, a distilled anomaly score, and is significantly more compact than the Teacher.
 This compression enables deployment on FPGAs or similar hardware with limited resources.
 The quantized Student architecture is shown in Figure~\ref{fig:student_architecture}.
-Note that the shapes in each layer are scaled corresponding to the input image shape.
-Figure~\ref{fig:kd_schematic} shows a schematic of the KD process.
+Note that the shapes in each layer are scaled corresponding to the input segment shape.
+Figure~\ref{fig:kd_schematic} shows a schematic of the entire training process.
+The Teacher autoencoder is first trained unsupervised for anomaly detection, and its reconstruction loss (anomaly score) is then used as the supervised target for the Student.
 Quantization-aware training is performed to achieve an efficient conversion to a hardware-deployable version of the Student network.